 The Motion / Opposition Fee Information Sheet

 You must fill out a “Motion/Opposition Fee Information Sheet” every time you file a motion or opposition.
 This form tells the Clerk of Court whether you have to pay a filing fee.
-There is usually no fee to file a motion or opposition for temporary orders because it is a “motion filed before final Custody Decree,” and therefore excluded from the usual filing fees.
+If you have already paid your initial appearance fee, there is usually no fee to file a motion or opposition for temporary orders because it is a “motion filed before final Custody Decree,” and therefore excluded from the usual filing fees.

 The Motion / Opposition

 The Family Law Self-Help Center has the following motions (and oppositions) for temporary orders available for use in custody cases.